omeka/omeka-s-enduser/docs/modules/sharing.md

 The module will send Open Graph meta tags regardless of your site settings.
 This may include:

-- `og:description`, reflecting the `dcterms:description` content of any resource if applicable, or the [field used for the resource title](../content/resource-template.md#other-options)
+- `og:description`, reflecting the `dcterms:description` content of any resource if applicable, or the [field used for the resource description](../content/resource-template.md#other-options)
-- `og:title`, reflecting `dcterms:title` or the field used for the resource description
+- `og:title`, reflecting `dcterms:title` or the field used for the resource title
 - `og:image`, either the primary media or the default thumbnail based on the media type
 - `og:type`, always `content="website"` at this time
 - `og:url`, the current page's URL.